Your First Visit

 What happens in an appointment/session?

-• Full 50-minute sessions are scheduled by appointment.
+• Sessions are scheduled by appointment.
 The staff of the counseling center stays on a strict schedule so their client can expect to be seen at his/her scheduled time.

 • At the first session, we ask for clients to arrive 10 minutes early to complete paperwork.